donno/donno.github.io/docs/_drafts/make-rootfs.md

-This weekend little project was creating a root file system image.
-The idea is to create file system that is bigger than what would be supported by the initrd.
+This weekend's little project was creating a root file system image.
+The idea is to create an image that is bigger than what would be supported by the initrd.

 ## Set-up
-The environment used for these instructions are Alpine.
+This project was performed from Alpine Linux.

 ```sh
 apk add e2fsprogs
 ```